Skip to content

 Troubleshooting

-• Compile errors on import — check that Tryll/UnityPlugin/Runtime/Generated/ contains .cs files.
-If that folder is empty, the distribution was packaged without the FlatBuffers step; contact support or re-download.
+• Compile errors on import — check that the package's Runtime/Generated/ folder contains .cs files.
+If it's empty, the distribution was packaged without the FlatBuffers step; contact support or re-download.

 • Stuck at connecting — the server crashed or didn't start in time.
-Check the Console for [TryllServer] lines and Tryll/.app-data/logs/tryll.log as a fallback.
+Check the Console for [TryllServer] lines and .Server/Default/data/.app-data/logs/tryll.log as a fallback.

-• ConfigureSession fails — usually a server-side error reading models.json or initialising the inference engine.
+• CreateSession fails — usually a server-side error reading models.json or initialising the inference engine.
 Check [TryllServer] Console output.

 • OnError fires during CreateAgent — read the error message.
-Common causes: Default Model Name doesn't match any entry in models.json, or a route targets a node that doesn't exist.
+Common causes: Default Model Name is empty or doesn't match any entry in models.json (fails fast — download it via the Model Manager first), or a route targets a node that doesn't exist.